Over 100K families supported

 No; you cannot choose an individual recipient.
 Practically speaking, if we did the latter we would risk being regulated as a money transfer service and losing our charitable status.
-Philosophically, we aim to target the poorest possible recipients in high impact areas of COVID-19, and not those with compelling profiles or narratives.
+Philosophically, we aim to target the poorest possible recipients impacted by COVID-19, and not those with compelling profiles or narratives.

 +Where in the U.S. do you deliver the funds?

 Donations to our general U.S. response fund are distributed across the United States to areas with the greatest need.
 We will continue to update our targeting criteria as different geographies and groups are impacted by the pandemic.

 +How do you prevent fraud?

 We use a mix of prevention, detection, and auditing techniques to manage fraud.
 These include, for example, defined staff roles, spot checks of data captured in the field, remote GPS coordinate checks, and independent follow-up calls with recipients, among others.
 We use government-issued IDs, utility bills, and other documents to confirm the recipients’ place of residence.

 +Do you implement the program yourself or partner with other organizations?